UAE

 The amended Emiratization requirement applies to all private sector employers registered with the MHRE with at least 50 employees.
 The requirement does not apply to companies located in free trade zones.

-From 1 January 2023, covered employers will be required to increase the Emiratization quota by 2% of Emirati nationals in the workforce every year until it reaches 10% by the year 2026.
-The Emiratization quota is to be calculated by reference to the number of skilled workers in the company so that for each 2% of quota, a company must hire one skilled Emirati for every 50 skilled employees.
+From 30 June 2023, covered employers will be required to increase the Emiratization quota by 2% of Emirati nationals in the workforce every year until it reaches 10% by the year 2026.
+The Emiratization quota is to be calculated by reference to the number of skilled workers in the company so that for each 2% of quota, a company must hire 1 skilled Emirati for every 50 skilled employees.

 The Emiratization quota mandate applies only to skilled Emirati nationals who fall under one of the following categories: